 Want to speak with someone about getting life insurance or income protection?
 Fill out the enquiry form below.
 Need some more time?
-Keep reading this guide to find our more about the best life insurance in 2016.
+Keep reading this guide to find our more about life insurance in 2017.

-The following insurers offer some of the most popular and highest-quality life insurance products on the market at the moment.
+The following insurance brands offer some popular life insurance products on the market at the moment.

 AIA Australia, part of the global AIA Group, is an life insurance brand with more than 40 years of experience looking after the insurance needs of Australian customers.
 With products that protect the financial wellbeing of more than 2.5 million Australians, AIA offers a wealth of competitive life insurance products through its Priority Protection range.
 This includes Life Cover, which offers a lump sum benefit when you die or are diagnosed with a terminal illness, as well as a Total and Permanent Disablement Plan when you suffer a serious accident or illness that places a financial burden on your family.
 Other AIA life insurance options include:

 - Business Expenses